dslab-epfl/systems-epfl.github.io/_posts/2022-10-01-kat-teaching-award.md

 shortnews: true
 icon: award
 ---
-[Katerina Argyraki](https://people.epfl.ch/katerina.argyraki) received the Polysphere IC teaching award, for the second time, at [Magistrale 2022](https://youtu.be/BfzwSkG_u-0?t=5546).
+[Katerina Argyraki](https://people.epfl.ch/katerina.argyraki) wins the Polysphere IC teaching award, for the second time, at [Magistrale 2022](https://youtu.be/BfzwSkG_u-0?t=5546).
 She recevied it previously in 2019.